usmanl1/SENG-A4-20/README.md

 # how did you test each functionaity with different test data

+To thoroughly assess the functionality of each test, we opted to increase the number of tests we developed.
+For instance, when evaluating the Login feature on the Home Depot website, we diversified our test data.
+For this feature, we tested a valid login information that was generated to confirm correct functionality.
+Conversely, we also tested login information which was not registered as a invalid input, resulting in a distinct output.
+By incorporating diverse test data into each function test, we were able to observe varied outputs and enhance the robustness of our testing approach.

 # How the team work/effort was divided and managed

+Our team initiated our Selenium testing by individually exploring the Home Depot website to identify two specific functionalities for testing.
+Some tests required a sequence of actions, like logging in, selecting and adding an item to the cart, proceeding to checkout, and then logging out.
+Once we defined our test cases, we utilized Usman's computer to compile a test suite and document each test case.
+Subsequently, the test creator observed the execution of their respective test to confirm its expected performance.
+After completing all test cases and their executions, we ran the entire test suite to evaluate its overall performance.

+Transitioning to mutation testing, we delved into examining and running the DataUtilities and Range test classes using PiTest.
+Upon grasping the software's operation, we paired up to investigate mutations and enhance mutation coverage scores.
+Robby and Jubayer, as well as Ehsan and Gopal, and Usman collaborated using pair programming to develop mutation tests.
+One member wrote the tests while the other provided assistance in formulating the necessary logic for testing, with roles alternating between pairs.
+Following the completion of all mutations, we conducted tests to check for a 10% improvement in mutation coverage for Range and achieving a 99% coverage for DataUtilities.

 # Difficulties encountered, challenges overcome, and lessons learned

+Our team encountered significant challenges while grappling with PiTest during the lab.
+The absence of documentation in the lab document made it difficult to divide and execute tests for each class effectively.
+Initially, we faced numerous hurdles running PiTest, prompting us to shift our focus to the Selenium section.
+A key obstacle was the inability to run the test class if any tests failed, necessitating resolution of these issues before proceeding with mutation coverage.
+Additionally, varying run times of PiTest on different machines posed a challenge.
+Another hurdle emerged with Selenium, particularly after the test was recored and rerun it did not work properly.

 # Comments/feedback on the assignment itself